California could increase penalties for trafficking fentanyl - Santa Barbara News-Press

 San Francisco County had one of the highest rates of opioid-related overdose deaths per 100,000 residents in 2020, followed by Nevada and Lake Counties.
 Several other California counties are seeing upticks in the amount of fentanyl circulating in the community.

-Orange County Sheriff Don Barnes told reporters Tuesday that his deputies seized over 205 pounds of fentanyl and over 140,000 clandestine-produced illicit pills that contained fentanyl in the first two months of 2022.
+Orange County Sheriff Don Barnes told reporters Tuesday that his deputies seized more than 205 pounds of fentanyl and over 140,000 clandestine-produced illicit pills that contained fentanyl in the first two months of 2022.

 Sheriff Barnes called the fentanyl crisis the “most significant long term public health and public safety crisis,” adding that if it were not for the pandemic, this would be the most predominant issue the nation would be facing.